 For many people, social media platforms like Facebook are their primary way to keep connected to their friends and family.
 Having that connection taken away because of the country you are in can be very frustrating, not to mention somewhat isolating.

-If you’re a sports fan, or just want to watch BBC iPlayer from overseas, then a VPN is precisely what you are looking for.
+Whether you want to access TikTok, you’re a sports fan, or just want to watch BBC iPlayer from overseas, a VPN is precisely what you are looking for.
 As your traffic can appear to be from any country, a VPN gets you round that pesky geo-blocking.
 This way you can watch your favorite show and update your social media without any restrictions at all.